micmejia/bible-dump/NKJV/Jeremiah/Jer 48.md

 Cursed _is_ he who does the work of the Lord deceitfully, And cursed _is_ he who keeps back his sword from blood.

 ###### 11
-"Moab has been at ease from [^e]his youth; He has settled on his dregs, And has not been emptied from vessel to vessel, Nor has he gone into captivity.
+"Moab has been at ease from his youth; He has settled on his dregs, And has not been emptied from vessel to vessel, Nor has he gone into captivity.
 Therefore his taste remained in him, And his scent has not changed.

 ###### 12
-"Therefore behold, the days are coming," says the Lord, "That I shall send him [^f]wine-workers Who will tip him over And empty his vessels And break the bottles.
+"Therefore behold, the days are coming," says the Lord, "That I shall send him wine-workers Who will tip him over And empty his vessels And break the bottles.

 ###### 13
 Moab shall be ashamed of Chemosh, As the house of Israel was ashamed of Bethel, their confidence.